nodeschool/nodeschool.github.io/Readme.md

 # Generated nodeschool site

-This site is generated using a script from the master code.
+This site is generated using a script from the code hosted on `https://github.com/nodeschool/nodeschool.github.io`.